alemart/surgescript/docs/tutorials/objects.md

 Notice how the code just shown defines states and transitions between these states.
 Each state contains its own code.

-**Note:** once a state is active, its code will be repeated (at every frame) until the state changes or until the object is destroyed.
+**Note:** once a state is active, its code will be repeated (at every frame of the application) until the state changes or until the object is destroyed.